seiyaku

 Commercial aspect of wedding rings

-Jewellers today battle against a growing culture that feel rings, especially engagement rings, objectify women.
-But there are still enough people who decide they want rings, which ensures the industry will continue to thrive for a long time.
+Jewellers today battle against a growing culture that feel rings objectify women, especially engagement rings.
+But there are still enough customers to ensure the industry will continue to thrive for a long time.

 Whilst religious and magical connections are ignored by most who marry today, the survival of the wedding ring tradition is so strong that just about every couple continues to use them as a symbol of marriage.
 One reason the tradition has continued is thanks to the marketing efforts of jewellery companies.

-Jewellers did not, of course, invent marriage so they could sell wedding rings, but they are capitalising quite well on the ring custom.
-Even more so within the last century, by inventing the notion that diamonds are the best way to show someone that you love them.
+Jewellers are capitalising quite well on the ring custom, even more so within the last century, by inventing the notion that diamonds are the best way to show someone that you love them.

 1. The engagement ring is bought perhaps a year or so before the wedding.
 The couple are excited and want to splash out on something grand.
 Conversely, the wedding ring is bought when they must face other large wedding bills.